Installation#

 If you want the latest development release, then install by typing

-$ mamba install -n openbiosim -c "openbiosim/label/dev" sire
+$ conda install -n openbiosim -c conda-forge -c "openbiosim/label/dev" sire

 You may (optionally) want to install additional tools such as